Alcatrt/token-health/README.md

 Apply damage/healing with a few keystrokes to all selected tokens at once.
 Fork from the original module updated to work with LANCER 1.2.0 on FoundryVTT.

+Note: If you're applying heat to something that automatically takes damage instead (i.e. a pilot), you will have to actually enter it as damage rather than heat.

 Thanks to [schlosrat](https://github.com/schlosrat) for the base module, a merge of this version with the original may or may not happen once I have talked with them about it.

 ⚠️ If your version is 0.1.3, you will have to reinstall the module.